Price increases to help Michelin exceed pre-pandemic profits this year - NewsBreak

 Price increases to help Michelin exceed pre-pandemic profits this year

-PARIS (Reuters) - Michelin expects this year’s profits to exceed pre-pandemic levels, the French tyre maker said on Monday, as it posted better-than-expected 2021 results helped by volume and price increases that offset inflationary pressures.
+PARIS, Feb 14 (Reuters) - Michelin (MICP.PA) expects this year's profits to exceed pre-pandemic levels, the French tyre maker said on Monday, as it posted better-than-expected 2021 results helped by volume and price increases that offset inflationary pressures.

 The company expects its segment operating profit to rise to more than 3.2 billion euros ($3.6 billion), above the 3.01 billion euros recorded in 2019 and in line with its earlier vows to return to pre-pandemic levels by the end of 2022.